 – that the date of Christ’s return can be calculated;

-– that Christ will return visibly more than once (millennialism);
+– that Christ will return visibly more than once (millenarianism);

-– that further signs is awaited before Christ will return, e.g. that Jews in large numbers will convert to Christianity;
+– that further signs are awaited before Christ will return, e.g. that Jews in large numbers will convert to Christianity;

-– that God has promised his faithful a visible and glorious kingdom of peace on earth, without crosses and tribulations (millennialism in all forms);
+– that God has promised His faithful a visible and glorious kingdom of peace on earth, without crosses and tribulations (millenarianism in all forms);

-– that the gospel does not even now exempt those who believe from the wrath to come.
+– that the gospel does not now exempt those who believe from the wrath to come.

 Fount of pity, then befriend us!